intellectivelab/docs.intellectivelab.com/_docs/interchange/deployment.md

 # Crawler Configuration

-Crawler configuration xml should be created or taken from the one of examples located in `samples` folder and put into the `bootstrap`.
+Crawler configuration `xml` file should be created or taken from the one of examples located in `samples` folder and put into the `bootstrap`.

 To work with a basic configuration you should change the following: